-8 The docket for this EIS (NHTSA-2022-0075) will include an Excel workbook that shows how values reported in this chapter reflect separate AEO 2022 tables for energy supply and disposition, energy consumption by sector and source, and renewable consumption by sector and source (file name "Draft EIS Energy Figures based on 2022 AEO").
+8 The docket for this EIS (NHTSA-2022-0075) includes an Excel workbook that shows how values reported in this chapter reflect separate AEO 2023 tables for energy supply and disposition, energy consumption by sector and source, and renewable consumption by sector and source as well as NREL 2022 tables describing domestic electricity generation and capacity (file name "Chapter 3 Final EIS Data and Graphs").
 The data presented in this chapter include electricity losses to provide supply and demand values that are comparable.
-The British thermal unit (Btu) amounts used in electricity generation include electricity losses because those losses are part of the supply Btus (e.g., coal, natural gas) used to deliver electricity for consumption.
+The British thermal unit (Btu) amounts used in electricity generation include electricity for consumption.

-9 The CAFE Model projections here reflect the No-Action Alternative and differ from the AEO 2022 projections discussed above because the CAFE Model projections include reductions in energy consumption from NHTSA's latest proposed LD CAFE and HDPUV FE standards.
+9 The CAFE Model projections differ from the AEO 2023 projections discussed above because the CAFE Model projections include different technology detail and level of aggregation of the transportation sector and reductions in energy consumption from NHTSA's latest proposed LD CAFE and HDPUV FE standards.

-transportation energy consumption by 2040 due to an increase in commercial light truck vehicle fuel consumption and decrease in LD fuel consumption.
+AEO 2023 also projects a 2.9 percent increase from 2022 to 2050 in energy used by commercial light truck vehicles (EIA 2023e).
+Commercial light truck fuel consumption is projected to increase in overall share of total transportation energy consumption by 2040 due to an increase in commercial light truck vehicle fuel consumption and decrease in LD fuel consumption (EIA 2023f).

-AEO 2022 also projects a 42.9 percent increase in VMT for commercial light trucks from 2021 to 2050.
+AEO 2023 also projects a 34.1 percent increase in VMT for commercial light trucks from 2022 to 2050 (EIA 2023g).
 The large projected increase in HDPUV VMT results in a relatively small increase in HDPUV fuel use because there is a large projected increase in HDPUV stock fuel efficiency as older vehicles are replaced by vehicles that comply with Phase 1 and Phase 2 standards for HDPUV fuel efficiency.

-As discussed in previous EISs, the impact of CAFE and HDPUV FE standards on energy consumption across fuels and sectors is small.
+As discussed in previous EISs, the impact of CAFE and HDPUV FE standards on energy consumption for any given CAFE and HDPUV FE rulemaking across fuels and sectors is small.
 Therefore, for this EIS, NHTSA considered the physical effects of LD vehicle and HDPUV energy production (i.e., upstream) and consumption (i.e., downstream).
 As the scope and end points of each energy source's physical impacts differ, NHTSA's discussions in the following sections have been adapted to convey the affected environment specific to each fuel source.
 For Section 3.2.1, Gasoline, NHTSA largely examines the upstream impacts of gasoline's production, focusing on the environmental impacts of petroleum production, transportation, and refining as well as the effects from gasoline's transportation, storage, and distribution.
 For Section 3.2.2, Electricity, NHTSA discusses processes of electricity generation and regional distribution that contribute to its upstream impact as well as downstream impacts associated with electric fuel consumption.
 Similarly, the remaining sections on diesel and biofuels, natural gas, and hydrogen elaborate on each fuel source's affected environment in the context of its processes and impacts.
 Additionally, discussions of impacts formerly in the Final Supplemental EIS, Chapter 7, Other Impacts (NHTSA 2022), such as land use, oil exploration and extraction, spills, biofuel production, and hazardous waste production from energy-related processes, are incorporated in this chapter for streamlining purposes.